Install OT monitoring software on OT sensors

 There is no need to pre-install an operating system on the VM.
 The sensor installation includes the operating system image.

 Configure network adapters for a VM deployment

-After deploying an OT sensor on a virtual appliance, configure at least two network adapters on your VM: one to connect to the Azure portal, and another to connect to traffic mirroring ports.
+Before deploying an OT sensor on a virtual appliance, configure at least two network adapters on your VM: one to connect to the Azure portal, and another to connect to traffic mirroring ports.